penguin1148/demos/README.md

 # Demos — The Dawn Era

-A 2D strategy game set in ancient Greece (Phase 1: 900 BC – 750 BC), built with plain HTML, CSS and **native ES modules** — no build tools, no dependencies.
+A 2D strategy game set in ancient Greece
 ## Running

 Native ES modules can't be loaded over `file://`, so the game must be served